akshayjain-ds/loan_default_prediction/ReadMe.md

  'personal_status', 'other_debtors', 'residence_history', 'property',
  'age', 'installment_plan', 'housing', 'existing_credits',
  'dependents', 'foreign_worker', 'job'].
-2. ['gender'] is not used as a feature to avoid any discrimination in our decision making and to make our AI application fair
+2. ['gender'] is not used as a feature to avoid any discrimination in our decisioning process and to keep our AI application fair
 3. ['telephone'] is kind of an id variable, so ignored from analysis

 ## Exploratory Data Analysis